-When it’s cold and dark outside, it’s not unusual to feel like you want to hibernate until spring – but if you have an interest in gardening, there’s a lot you can do over the next few months.
-Seeing splashes of colour in your garden can brighten up your day, and knowing you have something delicious to harvest in the New Year can be extremely comforting.
+When it’s cold and dark outside, it’s not unusual to feel like you want to hibernate until spring – but if you have an interest in gardening, there’s plenty you can do over the next few months.
+Seeing splashes of colour in your garden can brighten up your day, and knowing you have something delicious to harvest in the New Year can be incredibly comforting.

 Tips for growing in autumn and winter

-While you can absolutely sow plants and seeds in autumn and winter, it’s important to remember that it will be a bit more challenging – and there’s also less variety.
-If you have a greenhouse or a polytunnel in your garden, growing things will be infinitely easier.
-But if you don’t, all is not lost.
+While you can absolutely sow plants and seeds in autumn and winter, it’s worth keeping in mind that it’ll naturally be a bit more challenging – and there’ll be less variety.
+Having a greenhouse or a polytunnel in your garden can make growing things infinitely easier.
+However, if you don’t, all is not lost.

-For gardeners without a greenhouse, you might want to think about buying some garden fleece jackets to protect your plants from frost, hail, low temperatures and heavy winds.
-These can be bought from Amazon for around £12, so they certainly won’t break the bank.
+For gardeners without a greenhouse, you might like to consider buying some garden fleece jackets to protect your plants from frost, hail, low temperatures and heavy winds.
+These can be bought from Amazon for around £10.

-Alternatively, buying a mini polythene tunnel is an even better way to protect young plants, create a warmer microclimate, and keep the cold wind out.
-Because these polythene tunnels help prevent moisture loss and create humidity, they produce stronger and healthier plants and allow you to grow plants that wouldn’t otherwise survive in the UK climate.
+Another way to protect young plants is to buy a mini polythene tunnel, which will help to create a warmer microclimate and keep the cold wind out.
+Because polythene tunnels help prevent moisture loss and create humidity, they often produce stronger and healthier plants and allow you to grow plants that wouldn’t otherwise survive in the UK climate.

-Polythene tunnels start from about £16, so if you don’t have the money or space for a greenhouse, this is definitely the next best thing!
+Polythene tunnels are available to buy on Amazon and start from around £10, so if you don’t have the money or space for a greenhouse, this is definitely the next best thing!

 8 things to grow and sow in autumn and winter